WATCH: Baby Sea Lion Spotted Crossing California Highway After Major Storm - NewsBreak

 Related

+The Santa Ana winds are returning to Southern California and warnings have been issued about increased fire danger.

+Searchers in Ontario probe flooded basin amid search for 4 missing in storm runoff

-Searchers probed a flooded basin Friday in a lengthening search for four people believed to have been swept down a wash during the powerful storm that drenched California early this week.
+Searchers probed a flooded basin in a lengthening search for four people believed to have been swept down a wash in Ontario.

 nomadlawyer.org